SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/windows-opentelemetry.md

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Windows-OpenTelemetry/Windows-YAML.png' alt="YAML" />

+By default, the collector will not be sending process metrics to Sumo Logic this is because the number of processes running on a host can be very large, this may result in significant increase in Data Points per Minute (DPM).

+(Optional) Click the **Enable process metric collection** checkbox to collect (process level metric)[https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/hostmetricsreceiver/internal/scraper/processscraper/documentation.md].
+- **Name of process**.
+Add the list of process names.
+- **Include/Exclude the above pattern**.
+Signifies if you want to exclude or include the metrics for the processes listed previously.
+- **Match type for process name**.
+Select if the process name given should be considered for a strict match with the host machine processes or if it should be considered as regex when matching.

 :::note
-By default the collector will be sending process metrics to Sumo Logic.
-Since the number of processes running can be very large, this may result in significant increase in Data Points per Minute (DPM) .
-If you would like to narrow down the list of processes being monitored, this can be done by adding the following entry under the process section of the downloaded yaml.
+If the process list needs to be edited in future, you can edit it manually in the OTEL config yaml by adding/removing in the names list under process scrapper.

 ```sh
 process: